CyCraft/magnetar/packages/docs/src/pages/Docs/Module Setup.md

   return { ...defaults, ...payload }
 }

-export const trainerModule = magnetar.doc('data/trainer', {
+export const trainerModule = magnetar.doc('app-data/trainer', {
   modifyPayloadOn: { insert: trainerDefaults },
   modifyReadResponseOn: { added: trainerDefaults },
 })
 ```

-Now you see it's very clear how a pokemon document in the 'pokedex' collection looks and how the 'trainer' document looks!
+Now you see it's very clear how a Pokemon document in the `'pokedex'` collection looks and how the 'trainer' document looks!

 It's also become clear that these modules might be better off each having their own separate file, but I leave that to you.